 At times we have had success in looking to see if an objectionable activity may be in violation of a local ordinance.
 Oftentimes, associations do not think to look to the local ordinances as they are focused on whether the activity violates their governing documents.
 However, local ordinances or codes are always applicable.
 Ordinances may address parking in yards, building setback violations, property use, and even rental regulations.
 Animal control ordinances sometimes classify excessive barking as a nuisance.
 Furthermore, when association property is finally developed, there are often zoning conditions placed on a property that could prevent certain uses.
 For example, a zoning condition may prevent running a business out of the home.

 Again, the best way for an association to have enforcement power is to have clear and specific restrictions in their governing documents.
 But always check ordinances to see if issue is covered there as well.
 That may also be a cheaper solution!
-The attorneys at Black, Slaughter and Black, P.A. are happy to assist your community association in amending the Declarations or other governing documents to address specific issues or to explore whether local ordinances may offer more immediate assistance and relief.
+The attorneys at Law Firm Carolinas are happy to assist your community association in amending the Declarations or other governing documents to address specific issues or to explore whether local ordinances may offer more immediate assistance and relief.